First-Flight-Digital/senior-frontend-assessment/README.md

 - Once a resort is loaded, browser should keep track of the user's preferred ski resort and preload this on page reload.
 - (Optional) Emoji weather icon based on weather conditions.
 - (Optional) "Open in Maps" links to Google Maps.
-- (Optional) Tempurature background colours based on the ranges specified here - https://www.weatherzone.com.au/help/legend#legend_temperature.
+- (Optional) Temperature background colours based on the ranges specified here - https://www.weatherzone.com.au/help/legend#legend_temperature.
+- (Optional) Handle error cases gracefully.